TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

  }
 ```

-This also makes clear, what is HTTP response value, what is [Calgary telephone code](https://en.wikipedia.org/wiki/Area_code_403#:~:text=Area%20code%20403%20is%20a,assigned%20by%20AT%26T%20in%201947) and what is made up integer id we use for test.
+The constant also differentiates HTTP response value, [Calgary telephone code](https://en.wikipedia.org/wiki/Area_code_403#:~:text=Area%20code%20403%20is%20a,assigned%20by%20AT%26T%20in%201947) and an integer id in a test.

 ### Where is the List?